ClickHouse/ClickHouse/docs/en/getting-started/example-datasets/uk-price-paid.md

 ---
 slug: /en/getting-started/example-datasets/uk-price-paid
-sidebar_label: Defining Projections
+sidebar_label: UK Property Prices
 sidebar_position: 1
 ---

-# Improving Performance using Projections
+# The UK property pricec dataset

 Projections are a great way to improve the performance of queries that you run frequently.
 We will demonstrate the power of projections using the UK property dataset, which contains data about prices paid for real-estate property in England and Wales.
 The data is available since 1995, and the size of the dataset in uncompressed form is about 4 GiB (which will only take about 278 MiB in ClickHouse).